satishgunjal/satishgunjal.github.io/_posts/univariate_linear_regression/2020-05-11-Univariate_Linear_Regression_From_Scratch_With_Python.md

     For population = 35,000, our prediction of profit is 4519.7678677017675 For population = 70,000, our prediction of profit is 45342.45012944714

+## **Conclusion**

+This concludes our univariate linear regression.
+But in real life profit of food truck also depends on lots of many other factors.
+We can use the same algorithm implemented above to perform linear regression when there are multiple factors affecting output value.
+In next tutorial I will explain the multivariate linear regression.